horejsek/python-webdriverwrapper/README.markdown

 #### `download_file()`

-Download file by clicking on some link using Selenium is not good idea.
+It is not a good idea to download file by clicking on a link using Selenium.
 With Chrome it's working thanks to no save dialog by default, but still you can't check status code, data, headers, etc. For that purpose there is special method `download_file`.
 You can call it will try download file using Python's `urllib2`.
 Method returns special object (not response or file data) which hold some useful information.

 ```python
 f = driver.get_elm('some-link').download_file()